rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/2-1-node-definitions.md

 Note that the removal of all the proper induced subtrees of a tree `(t in S)` from `t` results in a 1-node tree, which only consists of the tree's root.
-Because of that, the root node of a tree can be understood as a characteristic element (CE).
+Because of that, the root node of a tree can be understood as the tree's characteristic element (CE).

-Since each tree is guaranteed to have a root node, the root of each tree `t` in `S` can and must be used in order to provide the definition of a node in `T` (e.g. as a node reference).
+Since each tree is guaranteed to have a root node, the root of each tree `t` can and must be used in order to provide the identifier of a node in `T` (e.g. as a node reference).

-Note that a tree in `S` has no other characteristics that could be relied upon in order to embed the definition of the nodes in `T`.
-Because of that, each tree can only hold such a definition in its root.
+Note that a tree in `S` has no other characteristics that could be relied upon in order to embed node references into the trees of `S`.
+Because of that, each tree can only hold such an identifier in its root.

 <!-- ======================================================================= -->
 ## types of subtrees